Climate Change (Information Disclosure Based on TCFD Recommendations)

 Impact on Existing Strategies and Business Transition Plans

 During our scenario analysis, we ascertained high-impact negative financial risks associated with not implementing climate change measures such as shifting current business strategy or business regions.
-As a result, we have already begun incorporating specific business transition plans and financial plans (including divestment and portfolio restructuring) into our Medium-term Management Plan, Brand-new Deal 2023 based on the basic policy of leading the industry in realizing a decarbonized society in enhancing our contribution to and engagement with the SDGs through business activities.
+As a result, we have been steadily promoting specific business transition plans and financial plans (including divestment and asset replacement) in line with our Management Policy “The Brand-new Deal” based on the basic policy of enhancing our contribution to and engagement with the SDGs through business activities.

 Transition Plans for Main Businesses Subject to Transition Risks